mhpixxio/grpcbenchmarking/readme.txt

 Each string consists of Y random characters.
 The package konstruktor "github.com/mhpixxio/konstruktor" provides the method konstruktor.CreateBigData(X, Y) and konstruktor.CreateBigData_proto(X, Y) which create the data used in the tests.
-The empirically determined function "Y = (size_bigdata*1000000 - 17) / 3524" gives Y for size_bigdata given in megabytes and X=500.
+The empirically determined function "Y = (size_bigdata*1000000 - 17) / 3524" gives Y for size_bigdata given in megabytes and X set to 500.
 The small data used in the tests is created with X=1 and Y=1.